ingeniala/heybluekata/ADRs/adr-mobile-technology.md

 ## Summary

-The project has an relevant component: mobile application, so it's necessary define the technology to develop it.
+The frontend layer, in this case the mobile module, helps to expose the business capabilities of the solution in an easy, user-friendly way so the users can have a nice experience, creating an unbreakable user-application bind.
+Defining the technology to build that layer is definitely essential.

 ### Alternatives